10 Examples of Strengths and Weaknesses for Job Interviews

 Everybody has both strengths and weaknesses.
 Answering this question gives you the opportunity to provide a contextual example of how you use your strengths to shine and how you work to improve any weaknesses that are relevant to the role.

-Why interviewers ask about strengths and weaknesses
+Why employers ask strengths and weaknesses interview questions

 This common question is a helpful tool for interviewers to understand your personality and working style.
 When hiring managers ask about your strengths and weaknesses, they evaluate a few things: